What is a User Journey Map?

 User Journey vs User Flow

 When talking about a user journey map, people often compare user journey vs user flow.
 User journey and user flow are tools used to illustrate the interaction between the product and its users.
 Too often, several designers consider them both to be the same thing.
 However, that is not the case as both these tool focus on different aspects of the said product.
+Enroll for the latest batch of UX Design Degree here!

 User flow is an overview of all the steps users might while interacting with the product.
 Here, Flow describes the movement, or rather which the users would drive through to accomplish a task.
-This path is split into a series of steps that the user take from the entry point to the final action (purchase, subscription, signup, etc.).
+This path is split into a series of steps that the user takes from the entry point to the final action (purchase, subscription, signup, etc.).

 The above user journey example explains that a user journey map comes in many different formats.
 It represents a timeline of all touchpoints between a product and its users.
-This timeline also contains information about multiple channels that users utilise to interact with the said product.
+This timeline also contains information about multiple channels that users utilize to interact with the said product.

 User journey mapping questions

 As of 2020, we live in a time of unprecedented change.
 With every ground-breaking news on the vaccine, expectations for human survival are rising amid a pandemic.
 Similarly, every new digital product brings forth a rise in user expectations, focusing on user-centric strategies.
 A simple customer journey map can be a long-standing tool of this design thinking movement, gaining notoriety in the last few years.
 Yes, user journey maps are imperative when applied with the correct ethos to the right obstacle, but they aren’t the elixir of life.
+You may also learn about what is the difference between honours and non honours degree here!

 The UX designer/team should ask themselves what they want to do at the end of the user journey mapping process.
 If the answer is a user journey map, then they’re not doing it justice.
 One must remember that a user journey map is not inherently valuable – the value lies in the insights and learnings that are uncovered.
+You can also know more about what is the paypal mafia here!

 Is a user journey map the right tool?